OpenTTD/OpenTTD/docs/logging_and_performance_metrics.md

 If the frame rate window is shaded, the title bar will instead show just the current simulation rate and the game speed factor.

+## 3.0) NewGRF callback profiling

+NewGRF developers can profile callback chains via the `newgrf_profile` console command.
+The command enables a profiling mode where every sprite request is measured and logged, and written to a CSV file in the end.

+Usage:

+- `newgrf_profile` - show a list of loaded GRFs and their index numbers.
+- `newgrf_profile <grf-num> <days>` - Begin profiling the GRF and run profiling for that many in-game days.
+Automarically writes a CSV file to the screenshot folder at the end.

+Only one GRF can be profiled at a time.
+Trying to start a second profiling session will abort the first.

+The CSV file contains one line per sprite request during the profiling.
+It can get very large, especially on large games with many objects from the GRF.
+Start profiling short periods such as 3 or 7 days, and watch the file sizes.

+The produced CSV file contains the following fields:

+- *Tick* - Game tick counter, this may wrap to zero during recording.
+  Mainly useful to distinguish events from separate ticks.
+- *Sprite* - Index of the root Action 2 sprite in the GRF file.
+This is the sprite group being resolved.
+- *CallbackID* - The type of callback being resolved.
+ID 0 is regular graphics lookup.
+See the `newgrf_callbacks.h` file in the OpenTTD source code for the full list of callback IDs.
+- *Microseconds* - Total time spent to resolve the Action 2, in microseconds.
+- *Subs* - Number of recursive Action 2 lookups were made during resolution.
+  Value zero means the sprite group resolved directly.
+- *Result* - Result of the callback resolution.
+For lookups that result in a sprite, this is the index of the base action 2 in the GRF file.
+For callbacks that give a numeric result, this is the callback result value.
+  For lookups that result in an industry production or tilelayout, this is the sprite index of the action 2 defining the production/tilelayout.